New gold rush: the rise of NFTs in crypto art

 Much of the success of online art auctions has related to the ways in which the houses have relayed information about the artworks.
 Online talk programmes and panel discussions have been attached to most sales and have attracted more audiences than normally would have been the case, says Marelize Van Zyl, senior art specialist at Aspire Art Auctions.
 “We have made many videos of the artworks and do closeups so you can see and experience the works.
 We have all become innovative about getting the information out.”

 The resilience of the secondary market for art and the ability of the auction houses to harness it, has seen some of the traditional boundaries between it and what is termed the primary art market (the first sale of art by galleries or dealers) fall away.
-The 1;54 Contemporary African Art Fair partnered with Christie’s auction house for fairs they held in London last year and in Paris this year and will resume the relationship for the London fair in October this year.
+The 1;54 Contemporary African Art Fair partnered with Christie’s auction house for fairs they held in London in 2020 and in Paris in 2021 and will resume the relationship for the London fair in October last year.

 Pictured: A magnifying glass hovers over Beeple's Everydays (credit: Alamy) that was sold by Christie's for a whopping $69 million in March 2021.
 Christie’s was the first major auction house to offer a purely digital work with a unique non-fungible token (NFT) — effectively an online certificate of authenticity — and to accept cryptocurrency in addition to standard forms of payment for the lot.

 Those interested in the recovery of the global art market, have their eyes trained on the US not the UK.
 Not only does the USB 2021 Art Report once again confirm that the largest concentration of collectors is based there, but as one of the strongest performing markets of the past decade, it helped the art market’s recovery after the last big financial crisis in 2008.